shraddhapiparia/miRNA_ics_interaction/README.md

 ## What this project demonstrates

-- Ability to design and execute end-to-end statistical analysis on biological data
+- End-to-end modeling of treatment response using statistical and machine learning approaches
-- Experience with multi-step workflows: normalization, modeling, genetic association, and pathway analysis
+- Experience with workflows: normalization, modeling, genetic association, and pathway analysis
 - Application of interaction models to study treatment response (ICS × miRNA)
-- Integration of multi-level data: miRNA expression, genotype (cis-miR-QTL), and clinical outcomes
+- Integration of diverse data: miRNA expression, genotype (cis-miR-QTL), and clinical outcomes
 - Use of mediation analysis to explore potential biological mechanisms
 - Focus on reproducibility and well-structured analytical workflows